microsoft/MIDI/src/api/README.md

     List<IMidiEndpoint> Endpoints
 }

-interface IMidiEndpoint
+// base for all endpoint types interface IMidiEndpoint
 {
-    string Id
+    string Id                   // GUID
-    string Name
-    uint ProtocolType               // 1 or 2 See MIDI CI protocol negotiation spec uint ProtocolVersion            // 0x00 in all cases so far.
-See MIDI CI protocol negotiation spec }
+    string Name                 // Name of the endpoint provided by the user string DeviceSuppliedName   // name of the enpoint provided by the device }

-interface IMidiInputEndpoint : IMidiEndpoint
+// unidirectional endpoints end up being MIDI 1.0 only interface IMidiInputEndpoint : IMidiEndpoint
 {
     MidiStream InputStream
 }

-interface IMidiOutputEndpoint : IMidiEndpoint
+// unidirectional endpoints end up being MIDI 1.0 only interface IMidiOutputEndpoint : IMidiEndpoint
 {
     MidiStream OutputStream